fntlnz/php-and-solr/slides/php-and-solr.md

     $results = $client->select($select);

-If you configured also another endpoint
+If you configured also another endpoint you will have aliases like this one

     $client = $this->get('solarium.client.newEndpointName');
 --